 Free Printable Mushroom Pictures/Clip Art

 The vintage mushroom fungi images.
 I have prepared four different collections of images you can use.
-Just click on the title of the collection you want to download the pictures.
+Click on the title of the collection you wish to download pictures from.

 The Materials Needed

 - Fabric for printing – I used an old cotton sheet.
-The main thing is that the material needs to be thin enough to go through a home printer.
+The primary consideration is that the material needs to be thin enough to be printed on a home printer.

 - Freezer paper – plastic-coated paper